khaosdoctor/zaqar/README.md

 You should set two environment variables:

-- `SENDGRID_APIKEY`: As of now, Zaqar only accepts Sendgrid as mail sender, so this is where you put your API ket
+- `SENDGRID_APIKEY`: As of now, Zaqar only accepts Sendgrid as mail sender, so this is where you put your API key
 - `DEFAULT_FROM_ADDRESS`: The email to be the "from" address in case there's no from address in the email.
 - `DEFAULT_FROM_NAME`: The name to be the "from" name in case there's no name specified.
 - `RENDERER_LIST`: A space-separated list of renderer packages to be loaded on load (see [renderers section](#renderer-plugins) for more details)